Haml Changelog

 It’s now possible to customize the name used for object reference for a given object by implementing the

-method on that object.
+haml_object_refmethod on that object.
 This method should return a string that will be used in place of the class name of the object in the generated class and id.
 Thanks to Tim Carey-Smith. -

 All attribute values may be non-String types.
 Their

-In an attribute hash, the :class
+In an attribute hash, the :class attribute now accepts an Array

-whose elements will be converted to strings and joined with :id
+whose elements will be converted to strings and joined with :id attribute now accepts an Array

-whose elements will be converted to strings and joined with "_"
+whose elements will be converted to strings and joined with "_".

 The array will first be flattened and any elements that do not test as true